mathieutu/laravel-pdflayer/README.md

 [![Packagist downloads](https://img.shields.io/packagist/dt/mathieutu/laravel-pdflayer.svg?style=flat-square&label=Downloads)](https://packagist.org/packages/mathieutu/laravel-pdflayer)
 [![Stable version](https://img.shields.io/packagist/v/mathieutu/laravel-pdflayer.svg?style=flat-square&label=Packagist)](https://packagist.org/packages/mathieutu/laravel-pdflayer)

+## Installation

 Require this package in your composer.json and update composer.
-This will download the package and the dompdf + fontlib libraries also.
 ```bash
 composer require mathieutu/laravel-pdflayer
 ```

-## Installation
-### Laravel 5.x:
+### Laravel 5:

-After updating composer, add the ServiceProvider to the providers array in config/app.php
+After updating composer, add the ServiceProvider to the providers array in `config/app.php`:
 ```php
 MathieuTu\PDFLayer\PDFLayerServiceProvider::class,
 ```

 You can optionally use the facade for shorter code.
-Add this to your facades:
+Add this to your facades (in `config/app.php`):
 ```php
 'PDF' => MathieuTu\PDFLayer\Facades\PDF::class,
 ```

-## Using
+## Usage

 You can create a new PDFLayer instance and load a HTML string, file, view name or even an url.
 You can save it to a file, stream (show in browser) or download.